Insights

 Malta operates a system of free education with school attendance being compulsory until the age of 16.

-Each year, Malta has a steady influx of undergraduates and new students entering further and higher education while many are also obtaining internationally recognized diplomas from the vocational college - the Malta College of Arts, Science & Technology (MCAST).
+Each year, Malta has a steady influx of undergraduates and new students entering further and higher education while many are also obtaining internationally recognized diplomas from Malta's College of Arts, Science & Technology (MCAST).

 Besides public schools, one also finds numerous private and international schools.